przemek83/Kaprekar-constant/README.md

 This section describes briefly how to setup environment and build project.

 ### Prerequisites
-C++ compiler with C++17 support as a minimum, CMake 3.8+ and Git tool used for downloading Google Test library.
+C++ compiler with C++17 support as a minimum and CMake 3.8+.
+Additionally Git tool for downloading Google Test library as it is needed by test subproject.

 ### Building
 Recommended:
 Use Cmake directly or your favorite IDE supporting CMake projects.

 Alternative:
-For building main project, without using of CMake, you can also use bare compiler:
+Use bare compiler for building project binary:
 ```shell
 $ g++ -Wall -std=c++17 -Isrc -O3 -c *.cpp
 $ g++ -Wall -std=c++17 -O3 -o kaprekar-constant *.o